core-infra-svcs/dashboard-api-go/client/docs/OrganizationsApi.md

 [**CreateOrganizationBrandingPolicy**](OrganizationsApi.md#CreateOrganizationBrandingPolicy) | **Post** /organizations/{organizationId}/brandingPolicies | Add a new branding policy to an organization
 [**CreateOrganizationConfigTemplate**](OrganizationsApi.md#CreateOrganizationConfigTemplate) | **Post** /organizations/{organizationId}/configTemplates | Create a new configuration template
 [**CreateOrganizationEarlyAccessFeaturesOptIn**](OrganizationsApi.md#CreateOrganizationEarlyAccessFeaturesOptIn) | **Post** /organizations/{organizationId}/earlyAccess/features/optIns | Create a new early access feature opt-in for an organization
+[**CreateOrganizationInventoryDevicesSwapsBulk**](OrganizationsApi.md#CreateOrganizationInventoryDevicesSwapsBulk) | **Post** /organizations/{organizationId}/inventory/devices/swaps/bulk | Swap the devices identified by devices.old with a devices.new, then perform the :afterAction on the devices.old.
 [**CreateOrganizationInventoryOnboardingCloudMonitoringExportEvent**](OrganizationsApi.md#CreateOrganizationInventoryOnboardingCloudMonitoringExportEvent) | **Post** /organizations/{organizationId}/inventory/onboarding/cloudMonitoring/exportEvents | Imports event logs related to the onboarding app into elastisearch
 [**CreateOrganizationInventoryOnboardingCloudMonitoringImport**](OrganizationsApi.md#CreateOrganizationInventoryOnboardingCloudMonitoringImport) | **Post** /organizations/{organizationId}/inventory/onboarding/cloudMonitoring/imports | Commits the import operation to complete the onboarding of a device into Dashboard for monitoring.
 [**CreateOrganizationInventoryOnboardingCloudMonitoringPrepare**](OrganizationsApi.md#CreateOrganizationInventoryOnboardingCloudMonitoringPrepare) | **Post** /organizations/{organizationId}/inventory/onboarding/cloudMonitoring/prepare | Initiates or updates an import session